DanielSanRocha/xatu-observer/README.md

 ## Installation

-First install mysql and redis in your server.
+First install mysql, elasticsearch and redis in your server.
 Download the latest jar file in the releases page.
 Create a empty database and export the following environment variables replacing with the values for your server:

 ```bash
 MYSQL_URL="jdbc:mysql://localhost:3306/xatu?autoReconnect=true&useSSL=false"